silvercircle/silvercircle.github.io/_got-theories/jaime/got-theories-jaime.md

-His excessive amount of self-confidence quickly took a sharp decline when he fell prisoner to the Starks at the end of season 1, and was ultimately shattered in season 3, when his fate as best sword fighter in all of Westeros was sealed at the hands of Locke and Jaime lost his sword hand in an act of violence. *Well, deserved for being such a disgusting asshole* was probably what many fans, including myself, were thinking.
+His excessive amount of self-confidence quickly took a sharp decline when he fell prisoner to the Starks at the end of season 1, and was ultimately shattered in season 3, when his fate as best sword fighter in all of Westeros was sealed at the hands of Locke and Jaime lost his sword hand in an act of violence. ***Well deserved for being such a disgusting asshole*** was probably what many fans, including myself, were thinking.
 Some even sympathized with Locke for doing what he did, because Jaime's arrogance at first didn't fade as a prisoner and he repeatedly mocked his captors, telling them how rich his family was and that he was worth *way* too much and therefore *had* to remain unharmed.
+Guess, he was wrong.

 <div class="floatbox right" style="width: 40%;margin-top:0;" markdown="1">
 > take all your money and put it where the sun never shines, here's what I think of you and your